valentina893/cs351_fullstack_group_prj/README.md

 # Idea Finalization

 **From 5 project ideas you have above, please choose one of the project that you are going with for the rest of the semester.
 Explain why you are going with that project**
+We are choosing the app where we build a rating system for classes, we chose this idea since we believe it can help current students and future students make choices based off their goals and what they think they can handle .

 # Extra Credit (Only do this if you are done with Idea Finalization)